graytech/gw-mapper/README.md

 <h2>Description</h2>

 <p>
-	This Wordpres Plugin allows a uwer to create a Google Map inside a post or page usinga short tag.
+	This Wordpress Plugin allows a uwer to create a Google Map inside a post or page usinga short tag.
 </p>

 <h2>Setup</h2>